inkayat/multiverse/README.md

 # multiverse-api
 A system that performs scientific calculations on a database residing on a server and replies to queries submitted from Python.

-## Motivation and Assumptions
-While developing this service, I aimed to be modular so that different functions can be added in the future.
-A frontend development was made to observe the data in the database and to help the user make scientific calculations with the help of the interface.
-In addition, the same calculations can be made through the console application.
-Since I was an Artificial Intelligence developer before, I preferred to calculate the feature importance from this dataset and also to calculate the average of the data because it helps to observe possible anomalies in the data.

 ## Teck Stacks
 </details>
 <details open="open">